webplatform/docs/css/properties/mask-repeat/index.md

 |Values={{CSS Property Value
 |Data Type=<repeat-style>
 |Description=The repeating behavior of the mask, as in the CSS <code>background-repeat</code> property.
 Single values for <repeat-style> are:
-*repeat-x: Tiling of the mask object occurs in the x direction.
+*'''repeat-x''': Tiling of the mask object occurs in the x direction.
-*repeat-y: Tiling of the mask object occurs in the y direction.
+*'''repeat-y''': Tiling of the mask object occurs in the y direction.
-*repeat: Tiling of the mask object occurs in both the x and y directions as often as needed to cover the background area.
+*'''repeat''': Tiling of the mask object occurs in both the x and y directions as often as needed to cover the background area.
-*space: Tiling of the mask object occurs in both the x and y directions as often as will fit within the background positioning area without being clipped, and then the images are spaced out to fill the area.
+*'''space''': Tiling of the mask object occurs in both the x and y directions as often as will fit within the background positioning area without being clipped, and then the images are spaced out to fill the area.
-*round: Tiling of the mask object occurs in both the x and y directions as often as will fit within the background positioning area.
+*'''round''': Tiling of the mask object occurs in both the x and y directions as often as will fit within the background positioning area.
 If it does not fit a whole number of times, it is rescaled so that it does.
-*no-repeat: Tiling of the mask object does not occur; that is, it is placed once and not repeated.
+*'''no-repeat''': Tiling of the mask object does not occur; that is, it is placed once and not repeated.
 }}
 }}
 {{Examples_Section